-- The eleven companies in the Reference Group identified by the asterisk are those we consider more traditional peers (i.e., Industry Reference Group).
-These companies will be used by the Compensation Committee to evaluate Company performance as they tend to best reflect the operational and financial performance of our industry. - Building Materials Holding Corporation was delisted as of October 29, 2008.
-It was used in the Company's executive compensation analysis prior to being delisted.
-Going forward, it will be eliminated from the peer group.
+The eleven companies in the Reference Group identified by the asterisk are those we consider more traditional peers (i.e., Industry Reference Group).
+These companies are used by the Compensation Committee to evaluate Company performance, as they tend to best reflect the operational and financial performance of our industry.

-The compensation consultant uses the Reference Group pay information, along with manufacturing and general industry survey data, to develop the appropriate range of compensation for each executive.
-The compensation consultant prepares an independent analysis of our key performance indicators such as profitability, growth, capital efficiency, balance sheet strength, and total return to stockholders compared to those companies in our Reference Group identified as Industry Peers.
+Cogent Compensation Partners, an independent compensation consultant to the Compensation Committee, uses the Reference Group pay information, along with manufacturing and general industry survey data, to develop the appropriate range of compensation for each executive position.
+Cogent also prepares an independent analysis of our key performance indicators such as profitability, growth, capital efficiency, balance sheet strength, and total return to stockholders compared to those companies in our Reference Group identified as the Industry Reference Group.
 These results are then reported to the Compensation Committee so it has a thorough picture of the competitiveness of pay in the context of our performance compared with that of our peers.
-We believe that this analysis is essential to understanding the market for executive compensation.
 While the Compensation Committee uses this analysis to help frame its decisions on compensation, it uses its collective judgment in determining executive pay.

-The Compensation Committee exercises discretion in making compensation decisions based on the following inputs: their understanding of market conditions, their understanding of competitive pay analysis, recommendations from the CEO regarding his direct reports, the Committee's overall evaluation of the executive's performance, and our overall compensation strategy.
-The Compensation Committee will not be bound by the competitive analysis alone but will use its judgment in interpreting the above factors.
+The Compensation Committee exercises discretion in making compensation decisions based on the following inputs: its understanding of market conditions, its understanding of competitive pay analysis, recommendations from the CEO regarding his direct reports, the Committee's overall evaluation of the executive's performance, and our overall compensation strategy.